 “A feeling”.
 See?

-When the “ANTI” album was out and, soon after, the Anti World Tour had begun and, along with it, the Youtube shares on Facebook of RiRi’s “Love on the brain” performances.
+The ANTI album was out, then the Anti World Tour began and, along with it, the flow of the “Love on the brain” performances on YouTube.
+Sometimes I think to myself Thank God for YouTube!
 I instantly loved the song and the outfit.
 I started stalking.
 The #awt outfits.
 By the time I went to see her live in Bucharest, I’d expected to see the huge Y/Project brown suit, the beaded Armani Privé jumpsuit or the cream-colored canvas thigh-high Giuseppe Zanotti boots.

 It can be about money but she is still referring to a guy.
 It can be about shooting a man down, but she is killing a guy that made her suffer out of love.
 She might want to feel like she’s the only girl in the world, but it would be him that would make her feel like that.

 The attitude, the style, the lyrics, the dancing, the smiling, the simple decoration, the dancers and band in very cool outfits, the entertaining mix of the tracks were all put together under just one umbrella: F U N. It wouldn’t have been the same if it weren’t for the fun.
 Love and fun make up for a great definition of chemistry.
 Just think about it.
 Wildly within yourself.